Trinity Hall Prize in Student Journalism

 Eligibility

-Open to both undergraduates and postgraduates studying at the University of Cambridge at the time the entry is submitted.
+Open to both undergraduates and postgraduates studying at the University of Cambridge at the time the entry was published and at the time the entry is submitted.
+Previous applicants may reapply.

 Judging

-A judging panel will be formed of eminent Trinity Hall alumni who are experienced in a range of media formats.
-Shortlisting will be carried out by the Master and a Fellow or University communications professional.
+The judging panel is formed of eminent journalists, including Trinity Hall alumni, who are experienced in a range of media formats.
+Longlisting will be carried out by the Master in consultation with the Judges.
+Shortlisting and Selection will be done by the Panel of Judges.

 • are well-researched and accurate